 \section{Conclusion}

 This paper investigates the practicability and robustness of retinal vessel segmentation from a data augmentation perspective, with the advantages of not requiring extra training data or inference time.
 Our method comprises two new data augmentation modules to increase the performance and robustness of models learned.
-The channel-wise random gamma correction module aims at covering a wide range of tonal quality of the global image, while the channel-wise random vessel augmentation module focuses on diversifying the local visual appearance of the retinal vessels.
+The channel-wise random gamma correction module aims at covering a wide range of tonal quality of the global image, while the channel-wise random vessel augmentation module focuses on diversifying the local visual appearance of the retinal vessels only.
 The proposed methods achieve excellent results on both real-world and virtual datasets.
 Experimental results on various real-world public datasets show that the proposed method could consistently stabalize the segmentation performance on samples captured by different cameras or affected by various pathological changes.
 Moreover, by conducting synthetic databases, we also observe that the proposed method is less sensitive to the variations of image brightness, contrast, and saturation.
-Since robustness is an elementary requirement for almost all real world image analyzing systems, it remains an open question that if the proposed augmentation modules are also applicable for a wider range of computer vision tasks.
+In the future, we plan to explore more general techniques for robust automated image analyzing systems.